7 Eleven Logo

 7-Eleven Logo 1978-1986

-Gradually expanding, the company has updated its identity.
-As a result, the logo’s shape changed: it became square, and the white trapezoid moved up and even went beyond the frame.
+The company gradually expanded and updated its corporate style.
+As a result, the logo’s shape changed: it became square, and the white trapezoid moved upwards and even went beyond the frame.
 The developers again used green instead of turquoise, which gave the image a traditional look.

 1986 – 1989